I am ‘Becoming’

 My life is a tiny flicker of light that can be extinguished in an instant.

-I was strongly reminded of this again two weeks ago when my husband had emergency open-heart bypass surgery after experiencing a ‘lethal event’ with his heart.
+I was strongly reminded of this again a year later when my husband had emergency open-heart bypass surgery after experiencing a ‘lethal event’ with his heart.
 It could have easily killed him.
 That could have been it.
 The end.

 He’s still alive because it just wasn’t his day – the day God has already chosen for each of us as our last day here on earth.